moiatgit/rustbook/src/ch12-02-reading-a-file.md

 {{#include ../listings/ch12-an-io-project/listing-12-03/poem.txt}}
 ```

-<span class="caption">Listing 12-3: A poem by Emily Dickinson makes a good test
+<span class="caption">Llistat 12-3: A poem by Emily Dickinson makes a good test
 case</span>

 With the text in place, edit *src/main.rs* and add code to read the file, as